jsorge/jsorge.net/Public/_drafts/modern-ios-responder-chain.textbundle/text.md

----
-filename: 2018-10-09-the-wonderful-responder-chain
-layout: post
-title: The Wonderful Cocoa (Touch) Responder Chain
-shortDescription: The Responder Chain on iOS is under-appreciated.
-Let's look at what it is and how you can use it for your own gains.
-date: '2018-10-09 20:43:30'
----

 Ask an experienced Cocoa developer about the responder chain and I bet they’ll sing its praises.
 However, if you ask an iOS developer about it you might be greeted with a confused shrug.
 I myself have had sparing opportunities to use it.
 So let’s ask a first question: what’s it for?

 My take of things is that the responder chain is a good way for disparate objects to talk to one another.
 Think of a view deep in the hierarchy wanting to send some message to a superview.
 My particular use case has a table view cell needing to talk with the view controller containing the table view itself.
 There are a few ways we can do this without the responder chain.
 A non-exhaustive list includes: callback closures passed down (very in-style for modern iOS development), using a delegate, or an old-fashioned `Notification` (née `NSNotification`).